 Puttanesca Poached Cod

-Once the aromatics have bloomed, deglazing the pan with a dry red wine lifts the caramelized fond and introduces a dark, sharp acidity.
-Reducing this liquid rapidly into a thick syrup concentrates the sugars before the crushed tomatoes are integrated, ensuring the final sauce remains robust and velvety rather than thin and watery.
+Once the aromatics are fragrant, a pour of dry red wine lifts the browned bits from the pan and adds a sharp depth.
+Reducing it rapidly into a thick syrup before stirring in crushed tomatoes ensures the final sauce stays robust and velvety rather than thin and watery.

 Puttanesca Poached Cod